apache/mynewt-site/docs/os/core_os/memory_pool/os_memblock_get.md

 void *os_memblock_get(struct os_mempool *mp)
 ```

 Allocate an element from the memory pool.
-If succesful, you'll get a pointer to allocated element.
+If successful, you'll get a pointer to allocated element.
 If there are no elements available, you'll get NULL as response.

 #### Arguments